abbiedaniel/salesforce-maintenance/PD1-Notes.md

 	- Standard validation rules are unable to operate on parent-child relationships
  	- Roll-up summary fields can only be on the master
   	- Formula fields are calculated at access time and can span multiple objects
-  	- Workflow rules do not have the capability to submit records for approval or update child records. (blocked since Winter'23)
+  	- Workflow rules cannot submit records for approval or update child records. (blocked since Winter'23)

 - **Best Practices**
 	- For complex solutions, check if there is an app on AppExchange.
 If there are no suitable AppExchange apps, only then should custom